MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

   BUS system.
-- Service ordering flow in the diagram is simplified and is only supposed to show that in case of SLS attached to the service, a corresponding `PerformanceJob` is provisioned.
+- Service ordering flow in the diagram is simplified and is only supposed to show that in case of SLS attached to the service, a corresponding `PerformanceJob` is provisioned internally.
-- During provisioning performance monitoring, the SOF internally uses the _Performance Monitoring API_ to instantiate the 'PerformanceJob'
-  <br>**_Note2_**: _Process of identification of applicable service performance
-  specification schema is out of scope for this standard._ **_Note3_**:
-  `PerformanceJob` can be provisioned using `PerformanceProfile`, but this is not depicted in the sequence diagram.
+- During provisioning of performance monitoring, the SOF internally instantiates the 'PerformanceJob' <br>**_Note2_**: Process of identification of applicable service performance specification schema is out of scope for this standard. **_Note3_**: `PerformanceJob` can be provisioned using `PerformanceProfile`, but this is not depicted in the sequence diagram.
-  - The SOF provisions performance monitoring by creating a `PerformanceJob` which contains the configuration of performance objectives and related subject (service or other type of entity).
+  - The SOF provisions performance monitoring by creating a `PerformanceJob` which contains the configuration of performance objectives and related subject (service).
   - `PerformanceJob` also carries a configuration including granularity, reporting period, schedule definition, and output format.
   - The `PerformanceJob` is processed by the SOF as per the state transition